Nadrich & Cohen is actively retaining those nationwide who have developed uterine cancer or ovarian cancer after using chemical hair straighteners.

 - If negotiations fail, trying your case in court

-How Long Do I Have To File A Hair Straightener Lawsuit?
+How Long Do I Have to File a Chemical Hair Straightener Lawsuit?

 There is a legal time limit to file hair relaxer lawsuits in California and nationwide.
 That time limit is known as a statute of limitations.